KenulaR/e23-co2060-Orthodontics-Workflow-Automation-System/codes/QUICK_DEPLOY.md

 This is the shortest accurate setup path for the current repository version.

+Replace `/path/to/Orthodontics Workflow Automation System` below with the local path where you cloned or extracted this repository.

 ## 1. What This Guide Covers

 This guide is for bringing up the current system on a local or single-machine environment.